robkjohnson/TileStories/README.md

 # TileStories — TTRPG Session Manager

 A local-first, browser-based session manager for tabletop roleplaying games.
-TileStories gives a Game Master a full toolkit for running hex-map campaigns — characters, events, storyboards, and real-time multiplayer sync — across three separate screens: the organizer, player devices, and a display/TV screen.
+TileStories gives a Game Master a full toolkit for running tile-map campaigns — characters, events, storyboards, and real-time multiplayer sync — across three separate screens: the organizer, player devices, and a display/TV screen.

 ---